Skip to main content

 The Farming Forever National Summit builds on Australia’s rich agricultural traditions, bringing together like-minded farmers to network, explore the practices, investments and technologies that will strengthen farming communities and regional economies for generations to come.

-The Farming Forever National Summit 2025 is for anyone who cares about the future of Australian farming and regional communities.
-We welcome:
+The Farming Forever National Summit 2025 is for anyone who cares about the future of Australian farming and regional communities

 • Farmers and farm leaders